Shado2107/guessmynumber/README.md

 Have Fun :)

-#Contribution

-You can contribute to this project

-by adding more features and make a pull request
+## Contributions

+- If you want to make a contribution, feel free to open a pull request at any time.

+## Contact

+If you have any questions or issues with the project, please get in touch with me !
+`aitalmeida21@gmail.com`